 Tarnow promotes itself as the birthplace of many prominent historical figures, mostly ardent patriots.
-Among them is the defender of Polish independence, General Jozef Bem, the charismatic peasant politician Wincenty Witos, and the most heroic leader of the September Campaign of 1939, Major Henryk Sucharski.
+Among them is the defender of Polish independence, General Jozef Bem, the charismatic peasant politician Wincenty Witos, and the commander of Westerplatte during September Campaign of 1939, Major Henryk Sucharski.

 Tarnow is situated in the south-eastern part of the country (East Malopolska), 80 km to the east of Cracow, along an important communication route linking the south with the east.
 It has a population of more than 117,000.

 Standing on the river Biala, Tarnow boasts the warmest climate in Poland.
 Here, they have an average annual temperature of 8.8 degrees C.

 Tarnow’s origins date from 1330, for it was in that year that a local village called Tarnowiec acquired the status of a town.
 Just when and how Tarnowiec came into existence is shrouded in mystery.
 The medieval layout of the city – an oval centre with a large square in its middle – is still visible when you look at the map of Tarnow.